home-assistant/companion.home-assistant/docs/core/sensors.md

 ## Car Sensors
 ![Android](/assets/android.svg)

 The sensors listed below describe the state of the car for a few different data points.
-Currently this is only available for Android Auto (but these sensors may not be available depending on your phone software).
+Currently this is only available for Android Auto.
+These sensors may not provide data depending on your phone and/or car software.

 :::caution
  Note that you need to start the Home-Assistant app on your Android Auto screen each time that you connect the phone to the car to allow these sensors to work (once started, you can dismiss the app).